opendaylight/docs/docs/developer-guide/authentication-and-authorization-services.rst

 -  ODLActiveDirectoryRealm

    -  Wraps the generic ActiveDirectoryRealm provided by Shiro.
 This allows for enhanced logging as well as isolation of all realms in a single package, which enables easier import by consuming servlets.

+   -  Disabled out of the box.

+-  KeystoneAuthRealm

+   -  This realm authenticates OpenDaylight users against the OpenStack's Keystone server by using the
+      `Keystone's Identity API v3 <https://developer.openstack.org/api-ref/identity/v3/>`_
+      or later.

+   - Disabled out of the box.

 .. note::

     More than one Realm implementation can be specified.
 Realms are attempted in order until authentication succeeds or all realm sources are exhausted.
+    Edit the **securityManager.realms = $tokenAuthRealm** property in shiro.ini
+    and add all the realms needed separated by commas.

 TokenAuthRealm
 ^^^^^^^^^^^^^^